About Me

 Hello, I am Herman Mak (麥翰文).

 I am currently a PhD candidate in theoretical and numerical fluid mechanics and aeroelasticity at École polytechnique and ONERA - The French Aerospace Lab.
 I am deeply interested in uncovering the fascinating secrets of turbulence, aerodynamics, and their interaction with transportation (ground/air/space), renewable energy infrastructure, or any other parts of our built environment.
-I also have a wider interest in anything physics, engineering, mathematics, technology, and scientific communication/teaching.
-Moreover, I am highly trained in my degrees not only in aerospace engineering and fluid mechanics, but also in research, data analysis, communication, collaboration, and critical, creative, interdisciplinary thinking.
+I also have a wider interest in the social sciences and how the human world works.
+I therefore like to apply creative, critical, interdisciplinary, detailed thinking in everything I approach.
 Please find below a short overview of my education and experience so far, or alternatively view my full CV here.

 Other Skills